clementGOURIOU/benchmark_motorbike/README.md

 This test-case has simple geometry and boundary conditions, involving transient, isothermal, incompressible laminar flow in a three-dimensional box domain.
 The *icoFoam* solver is used in such test-case.

-It is intended to be a stress test for the linear algebra solver, being most of the time spent in the pressure equation
+It is intended to be a stress test for the linear algebra solver, being most of the time spent in the pressure equation.

+The set-up of iterative method has been chosed of type FIXEDITER.
+In that case the computational load is fixed, when running with the given solver.
+This case is useful for comparing different hardware configurations by keeping constant the computational load.

 * **HPC motorbike**